Publish hosted tile layers from files

 ArcGIS Pro 2.3 and later releases allow you to specify the output of this geoprocessing tool to be either a .tpk file or a .tpkx file.
 The new .tpkx format uses a simplified file structure, which provides improved performance when running in the cloud and shared network locations, and is an open-specification format.
 You can use either format in this workflow.

-- Open the ArcGIS Pro project that contains the data you want to package.
+1. Open the ArcGIS Pro project that contains the data to package.

-- When creation of the tile package completes, sign in to your organization using an account that has privileges to create content and publish hosted tile layers.
+3. When creation of the tile package completes, sign in to your organization using an account that has privileges to create, update, and delete content and publish hosted tile layers.

 Alternatively, you can choose Create new folder from the menu and type a folder name to save the item in a new folder.